Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

    ![Image](https://github.com/user-attachments/assets/6828d24b-3608-4e3a-aa38-cdd194e7c84d)

 4. Open docklight and choose serial communication with 9600 BAUDS and 1 stop bit.
 Ensure that the correct port is connected
-5. Then, test with your hand or another object.
-If the hand/object approaches the sensor at a distance closer than 5 cm, the LED will Glow.
-You can verify the distance through docklight.